-- a) Isavasyopanisad

-- b) Bhagavadgita
+- (b) Bhagavadgitã

-- c) Sundarakanda of Valmiki's Ramayana
+- (c) Sundarakanda of Valmiki's Ramayana

-- d) Arthasastra of Kautilya
+- (d) Arthasastra of Kautilya

-- a) Svapnavasavadattam- Bhasa

-- b) Abhijnanasakuntalam- Kalidasa

-- c) Mrcchakatikam- Sudraka

-- d) Mudraraksasam- Visakhadatta

-- e) Uttararamacaritam- Bhavabhuti

-- f) Ratnavali- Sriharshavardhana

-- g) Venisamharam- Bhattanarayana
+Group 3 (a) Svapanavasavadattam-Bhasa

+- (b) Abhijnanasakuntalam-Kalidasa

+- (c) Mricchakatikam-Sudraka

+- (d) Mudraraksasam-Visakhadatta

+- (e) Uttararamacaritam-Bhavbhuti

+- (f) Ratnavali-Sriharshavardhana

+- (g) Venisamharam-Bhattanarayana

-Short notes in Sanskrit on the following:
+Group 4 Short notes in Sanskrit on the following:-

-- a) Meghadutam-Kalidasa
+- (a) Meghadutam-Kalidasa

-- b) Nitisatakam-Bhartrhari
+- (b) Nitisatakam-Bhartrhari

-- c) Panchtantra
+- (c) Pancatantra-

-- d) Rajatarangini-Kalhana
+- (d) Rajatarangini-Kalhana

-- e) Harsacaritam-Banabhatta
+- (e) Harsacaritam-Banabhatta

-- f) Amarukasatakam-Amaruka
+- (f) Amarukasatakam-Amaruka

-- g) Gitagovindam-Jayadeva
+- (g) Gitagovindam-Jayadeva.

-Questions from Groups 1 & 2 are to be answered in Sanskrit only.
-(Questions from Groups 3 & 4 are to be answered in Sanskrit or in the medium opted by the candidate).
+This section will require first hand reading of the following selected texts:- (Questions from Groups 1 & 2 are to be answered in Sanskrit only) Questions from Groups 3 and 4 are to be answered either in Sanskrit or in the Medium opted by the candidate.